languagetool-org/languagetool/trunk/JLanguageTool/README.txt

 TODO:
  -finish "Add language..." work
- -Add an attribute to the DTD so rules can be disabled by default -Add the possibility to disable complete rule groups in the GUI -put licenses in extra subdir
+ -Add an attribute to the DTD so rules can be disabled by default -put licenses in extra subdir
  -check if some rules from xml-copy-editor.sourceforge.net are useful for us (see its source in the xmlcopyeditor-1.0.9.5/src/rulesets directory)